There's Still Fight In Me Yet

 Once you've picked up the shards of your dignity

-And held it up to the light, weighed it in the palm of your hand and said This'll do
+Held it up to the light, weighed it on the palm of your hand and said This'll do

 What's left of you?
-When you've survived the Big Thing that split you in two
+After you've survived the Big Thing that split you in two

 I know you curled up in agony, I know it squeezed you empty